Wigdo/cv/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
-I am a final year law student at Monash University in Melbourne Australia.
+Welcome to my digital resume.
+My name is Ari Wigdorowitz and I am a final year law student at Monash University in Melbourne Australia.

-You can find my blog [here](https://wigdo.github.io/papyrus)
+If you would like to see some of my academic essays you can find them on my [blog](https://wigdo.github.io/papyrus).
+I also post opinion pieces on 'what it takes to learn Chinese' and philosophy.

 ## Education

 Bachelor of Arts and Bachelor of Laws, Monash University 2015 - 2020

+Diploma of Languages (Chinese), Monash University

 ### Notable subjects